Pro Tips- Transitioning for ‘Back to School’

 Build A Consistent After School Routine

-Children self-regulate all day (lining up, wearing masks, answering when it’s their turn, not running in the hall, etc.).
+Children self-regulate all day (lining up, answering when it’s their turn, not running in the hall, etc.).
 When they come home at the end of the day, they often have no more patience or ability to self-regulate.
 To prevent after-school upsets, have a routine.
 Think of 2-3 activities that are low energy and require minimal self-regulation.
 Some of examples are telling jokes, listening to music, an outdoor activity or even just doing nothing for a little while.
 This will help them ease into their day at home.

 PRO + TIP: Avoid asking about your child’s day right after school, hold off until dinner or bath time.
 Not only will your child not be exhausted from self-regulation, you will get much more valuable information!

 Want to hear more PRO TIPS from REAL experts?
 Make sure to follow @rebelstork